Tom Kirdahy: Personal life

-Kirdahy was married to legendary American playwright Terrence McNally following a civil ceremony in Vermont on December 20, 2003, until McNally's death from COVID-19 on March 24, 2020.
+Kirdahy was married to American playwright Terrence McNally following a civil ceremony in Vermont on December 20, 2003, until McNally's death from COVID-19 on March 24, 2020.
 They married in Washington, D.C., on April 6, 2010.
 In celebration of the Supreme Court's decision to legalize same-sex marriage in all 50 states, they renewed their vows at New York City Hall with Mayor Bill de Blasio officiating on June 26, 2015.